Key Takeaways From The Blog

 1. What are the main functions of a computer?

-2. What is the bios function in computer?
+2. What is the BIOS's function in a computer?

 The BIOS (Basic Input/Output System) is responsible for initializing hardware during the boot process and providing runtime services for operating systems and programs.
 It also acts as an interface between the operating system and hardware components.